antonioalmeida/feup-comp/README.md

 #### TASK DISTRIBUTION:
 (Identify the set of tasks done by each member of the project.)

-Gil Teixeira - AST generation; Function, Arithmetic expressions, Loops and Arrays code generation; Optimizations related to the "-o" option.
+Gil Teixeira - AST generation; Base for code generation, Function, Arithmetic expressions, Loops and Arrays code generation; Optimizations related to the "-o" option.
+Tiago Silva - AST generation; Base for code generation, Function, Arithmetic expressions, Loops and Arrays code generation; Optimizations related to low cost instructions.